 - FoodChain ID Certification audit reports and certificates are issued on time in order that you meet your customers’ requirements.

-For more information about FoodChain ID’s Non-GMO Certification Programme fill out the form below and one of our representatives will be in touch with you as soon as possible.
+For more information about FoodChain ID’s Non-GMO Certification Programme please fill out our contact form and one of our representatives will be in touch with you as soon as possible.
 Include any details about your inquiry within the Comments field.